Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Preliminary

 To obtain the physical results for heavy quarks model the new boundary condition \eqref{bceHQ} is proposed.
 To check this boundary condition, we study the Cornell potential \eqref{cornel1} and associated QCD string tension, $\sigma$, as a function of temperature.

-The dependence of energy configuration of quark and anti-quark $F_{Q\bar{Q}}$ on the interquark distance $\ell$ for different temperatures $T=0.028$, $T=0.308$, $T=0.557$ and fixed $\mu=0.01$ is depicted in Figure \ref{Fig:cornel100}A. Then we obtained the $\sigma (T)$ using two methods, i.e. linear part of the Cornell potential (\ref{cornel1}) in blue color and asymptotic of effective potential for $\ell\to \infty$ (\ref{ten}) in magenta color for $\mu=0.01$ and $T_c=0.56$ in Fig. \ref{Fig:cornel100}B. We see that the $\sigma$ decreases for the boundary condition \eqref{LQ-newbc}, that confirms the physical behavior of QCD string tension versus temperature \cite{Petreczky:2018xuh,Rothkopf:2019ipj}.
+The dependence of energy configuration of quark and anti-quark $F_{Q\bar{Q}}$ on the interquark distance $\ell$ for different temperatures $T=0.028, 0.308$ and $0.557$ (GeV) and fixed $\mu=0.01$ GeV is depicted in Fig.\,\ref{Fig:cornel100}A. Then we obtained the $\sigma (T)$ using two methods, i.e. linear part of the Cornell potential (\ref{cornel1}) in blue color and asymptotic of effective potential for $\ell\to \infty$ (\ref{ten}) in magenta color for $\mu=0.01$ GeV and $T_c=0.56$ GeV in Fig.\,\ref{Fig:cornel100}B. We see that the $\sigma$ decreases for the boundary condition \eqref{bceHQ}, that confirms the physical behavior of QCD string tension versus temperature \cite{Petreczky:2018xuh,Rothkopf:2019ipj}.
 Therefore, this shows that the new boundary condition \eqref{bceHQ} is proper one and can be used to obtain the correct behavior of running coupling constant as a function of parameters for the heavy quarks model.